 Section C describes the risk profile of FWU Life Austria.
-Material risks stated here in connection with market risks are equities risk and currency risk, and cost risk and lapse risk in connection with actuarial risks.
-The decrease in cost risk due to portfolio erosion, to which an undertaking with no significant new business is exposed, is counterbalanced by an increase of lapse risk which led to an immaterial increase in underwriting risk in the 2019 financial year.
+Material risks stated here in connection with market risks are equities risk and currency risk, and cost risk and lapse risk in connection with underwriting risks.
+An insignificant increase in cost risk and a significant increase in lapse risk due to the Corona crisis led to a material increase in underwriting risk in the financial year 2020.
 Counterparty default risk and operational risk can be found at the lower end of the material area.
 Outside of the valuation scale of the standard formula, liquidity risk, reputational risk and strategy risk are stated as material risks and described.
-Finally, two risk scenarios are presented in section C.7 which reinforce the strong solvency position of FWU Life Austria.
+Finally, two risk scenarios are presented in section C.7 which display the solvency position of FWU Life Austria in a challenging market environment.